GrokImageCompression/grok/INSTALL.md

  `${CMAKE_SOURCE_DIR}/../grok-test-data`

-### CPU Specific Optimizations
+#### SIMD

-For Intel and AMD processors, Grok implements optimizations using the `SSE4.1` instruction set (example: 9x7 inverse MCT transform) and the `AVX2` instruction set (example: 5x3 inverse discrete wavelet transform).
+On Intel and AMD processors, Grok implements optimizations using the `SSE4.1` instruction set (example: 9x7 inverse MCT transform) and the `AVX2` instruction set (example: 5x3 inverse discrete wavelet transform).
-Currently, those optimizations are only available if Grok is built to use those instruction sets, and the resulting binary will only run on compatible CPUs.
+Currently, those optimizations are only available if Grok is built to use those instruction sets.
+If Grok is able to run on machines both with and without these instructions.

 With `gcc`/`clang`, it is possible to enable those instruction sets with the following commands: